College of DuPage: Athletics

 A chaparral has always been DuPage's mascot.
 After fifty years of kelly green and gold, the current school colors are forest green and gray.

+The College of DuPage was formerly a member of the North Central Community College Conference, but it joined a new independent alliance with other former member schools after the conference dissolved in 2023.

 Baseball

-The 1992 team was the 1st team at COD to reach the NJCAA World Series.
-They finished in 2nd place, dropping the title game to Gloucester County of New Jersey.
+The 1992 team was the first team at COD to reach the NJCAA World Series.
+They finished in second place, dropping the title game to Gloucester County of New Jersey.
 They were ranked #1 for the majority of the season and were led by head coach Steve Kranz, who was the 1992 Chicagoland Pitch and Hit Club Coach of the Year for local colleges and high schools.
-The Chaparrals were 40–12 on the season.
+The Chaparrals were 40–12 in the season.
 In 1993 they featured pitcher Shayne Bennett, an Australia native who was drafted in the 25th round of the MLB draft by the Boston Red Sox.
 He would go on to pitch in MLB until the 2000 season.

 Ice hockey

-The men's Ice Hockey team won the college's first NJCAA championship in 1980.
+The men's ice hockey team won the college's first NJCAA championship in 1980.
 The college has a total of 31 NJCAA championship titles.

 Track and field

 The men's track and field team has competed in both NJCAA Division III and Division I. In Division III, College of DuPage was national champion for outdoor track and field in 2002, 2003, 2006, 2010 and 2021.
-Several athletes from COD's track and field program have started their careers at COD.

 Tom Pukstys began his career at COD before going on to compete in his first Olympic Games in 1992, coming in 10th place.
 Troy Doris from Bolingbrook, Illinois, also started his career at COD.
-In 2016 Troy Doris appeared for Guyana in the triple jump, placing 7th.
+In 2016, he appeared for Guyana in the triple jump, placing 7th.

 Football

 The men's football team has been in six NJCAA bowls games since 2000.
 The school has won two of the six bowl games.
-The first bowl game won was called the Citizens Bank Bowl in 2012.
-The second bowl game won was the Red Grange Bowl in 2016.
-This was the first bowl game hosted by College of DuPage.
-In 2021 and 2022 the football team won back-to-back NJCAA Division III championships, beating Nassau Community College and North Dakota State College of Science.
+The first was the Citizens Bank Bowl, in 2012.
+The second was the Red Grange Bowl in 2016, the first bowl game hosted by College of DuPage.
+In 2021 and 2022, the football team won back-to-back NJCAA Division III championships, beating Nassau Community College and North Dakota State College of Science.

 The men's football team has sent several athletes to four-year universities.
 Fahn Cooper played during the 2013 season.
 He transferred to the University of Mississippi and later was drafted to the San Francisco 49ers in the 5th round of the NFL 2016 draft.